Fellows Program:

 I have never worked anywhere like a law firm or law department, how will I learn the rules/what is expected/the culture/how to feel comfortable?

 Before work starts, PDLG has an all day seminar that talks about everything from the ten deadly sins for summer associates, to what summer associates actually do in law firms and law departments, to professionalism standards, to how to handle any issues, to how to get and use feedback.
+Fellows are also encouraged to get in touch with prior Fellows at the same employer for advice.

 When can I apply?